nshefeek/docGPT/README.md

 - `/clear-old-tasks` (POST): Clear old tasks from the task list.

 For detailed information on the request and response formats, refer to the API documentation.

+## Important Points
+- If you are using `docker compose` instead of `docker-compose` the application startup would be done after the download of the LLM model into the `data` folder.
+So please wait for the backend application to start after the download is done.